Abhiwolf/yeoman_demo/README.md

 # yeoman_demo
-How to start yeoaman generator with Angular?
+How to start yeoman generator with Angular?